cjfrancis1/standard-mean-stack-base/README.md

 # Standard MEAN Stack Base
-This is my standard codebase for MEAN Stack applications.
+This is my standard codebase for developing MEAN Stack applications.